Dempster Highway: The Wildest Solo Road Trip To The Arctic

 The vastness of the land around the Dempster blows your mind.
 You suddenly realize that the Dempster Highway is the only raggedy little road that cuts through the wilderness, and opens up the incredible part of the world for us to experience.

 The Dempster Highway is one of the most spectacular road trips on earth and yet, many people have never heard of it.
 It’s the only road in Canada that takes you across the Arctic Circle at km 405.5.
 It takes you into the land of the midnight sun, where you have 24 hours of daylight.

 The Dempster Highway to Inuvik was completed in 1975 as a transportation route.
 It connects the Southern Yukon with Inuvik, the Mackenzie Delta and communities in the Northwest Territories.
 An overland supply route was needed to serve large-scale oil exploration taking place in the Beaufort Sea.

 The surface of the Dempster Highway is all gravel; 2.4 m thick in some places to protect the permafrost, which the road sits on.
-The road seems like a raised bridge with no sides.
+The road is like a raised bridge with no sides.
 If the permafrost would melt, the road would sink.